oliverjam/learn-react-testing/README.md

 Open the `workshop/toggle` folder.
 There's a component in there that will show or hide its children when a button is pressed.

-Create a file called `toggle.test.js` and write a test that renders the `Toggle`, then simulates a click on the button and asserts that the children have been rendered.
+Create a file called `toggle.test.js` and write a test that renders the `Toggle`, then triggers a click on the button and asserts that the children have been rendered.
 You may need to find a way to get the `<div>` the children are rendered in :)

 ---